 ONS uses the UN recommended definition of a long-term international migrant: “A person who moves to a country other than that of his or her usual residence for a period of at least a year (12 months), so that the country of destination effectively becomes his or her new country of usual residence.”

 This is the definition used to calculate net migration, and is also used for the UK usually resident population estimate series.
 This definition does not necessarily coincide with those used by other organisations.
-Table 6 in the International Passenger Survey: quality information in relation to migration flows compares how other countries define and measure long-term international migration in comparison to the UK.
+Table 6 in the International Passenger Survey: quality information in relation to migration flows, compares how other countries define and measure long-term international migration in comparison with the UK.